 What is the Common App Honors Section?

 Filling out the Common App is hard.
 The personal statement alone can take months to write, so when it comes to the shorter sections, it’s easy to breeze over them.
 Particularly with the Common App activities and honors lists, you do not want to underestimate their impact.
-This is a chance to quickly and concretely set yourself apart from your peers.
+This is a chance to concisely and concretely set yourself apart from your peers.
 How do you even go about filling in the Common App honors section?

 What is it?

 In the Common App, this section is meant for academic honors.
 The term “academic” can be interpreted pretty loosely: arts awards, publications, and even character/sportsmanship awards for athletics are fair game.
 You can be flexible here, but the honors included should either be selective or recognize that you excelled in one of your pursuits.

 You can enter up to five honors, for which you’ll specify the title (up to 100 characters), the grade level, and the level of recognition, from school to state/regional to national or even international.
 It might not seem like much, but a strong track record in the Common App honors section can really pack a punch.